Skip to content

 Selecting the Correct Type for Different Data Science Applications

-When deciding which confidence interval to use, consider the following applications:
+When deciding which confidence interval to use, consider the type of data you’re working with.

 • Analyzing average performance metrics (e.g., average sales per month).